Nils277/LynxLauncherTheme/Theme_Items.md

 **DESKTOP_LEFT_SCREEN**
 Hint for a screen shown on the left site of a desktop when the user is performing a drag and drop to indicate the the user can drag the item to a screen on the left.
+(This drawable is not used in LynxLauncher version 1.4.0 and later)

 **DESKTOP_RIGHT_SCREEN**
 Hint for a screen shown on the right site of a desktop when the user is performing a drag and drop to indicate the the user can drag the item to a screen on the right.
+(This drawable is not used in LynxLauncher version 1.4.0 and later)

 **DESKTOP_ITEM_BACKGROUND**
 Background for apps, shortcuts and folders places on the desktop.